 When it comes to maintaining clean, clear, and healthy pool water, there is no chemical more important the chlorine.
 However, chlorine the effectiveness of chlorine is dependent on other chemical and environmental factors of your pool as well.
 Two of the most important factors are UV rays from sunlight and cyanuric acid (CYA), commonly referred to as stabilizer.

-In this article, we dive into the relationship between chlorine and cyanuric acid, and how cyanuric acid stabilizes the amount of free chlorine in your pool.
+In this article, we dive into the relationship between chlorine and cyanuric acid, and how it stabilizes the amount of free chlorine required for your pool.
 You may also want to learn about The Relationship Between Pool Chlorine and pH.

 What is Chlorine?

 Chlorine is a naturally occurring element, with atomic number 17.
 Chlorine is used in water treatment because of the unique way in which it interacts with water to fight harmful bacteria and other contaminants.
 When chlorine is added to water, it interacts to form hypochlorous acid, hypochlorite ions, and hydroxide (assuming the pH of the water is between 6 and 9).
 Both hypochlorous acid and hypochlorite are capable of fighting bacteria.
 Hypochlorous acid just happens to be 80-100 times better at it.
 Hypochlorous acid is neutrally charged, which allows it to easily bond with negatively charged bacteria.
 It then oxidizes the bacteria’s protein cells, which renders the bacteria harmless.